Last updated on December 16, 2020

 Alternatively, if you’re into limited in general and draft like there’s no tomorrow, Arena Tutor could potentially be your best friend.
 Not familiar with my usual spiel?
 Perfect!
 Arena Tutor is our awesome tracker for MTGA drafting that can also help you with your picks thanks to our signature AI.
 Give it a try.
 Go on, don’t be shy.
 It won’t bite.

 What are your thoughts on Cube?
-If you’ve played it, did you enjoy it or find it to be too short as a BO1 format?
+If you’ve played it, did you enjoy it?
 Let us know in the comments down there!